 (And speaking of loyalty programs, in most cases you don’t have to carry around a card or key fob anymore since you likely just enter a telephone number to get sales prices and bonus points.)

 If you do get print receipts, pull them out each evening.
 Toss what you don’t need for taxes or to reconcile to a bank account and file what you do.

 Other than receipts, you may only have to deal with the wrapper from a mint or change from a cash purchase.
 If you notice that things aren’t being put away where you want them stored in your purse, this is a good sign that you may want to figure out another spot to store the item.

-Also, tidying your purse each evening may better allow you to see what you don’t use and can remove from your purse.
+Also, tidying your purse each evening may better allow you to see what you don’t use and can remove it from your purse.

 5 Steps to an Organized Purse